+Important

-Important Do not control pump cycle rate by increasing or decreasing air line pressure.
+Do not control pump cycle rate by increasing or decreasing air line pressure.

 Air line pressure should always be kept between 85 and 95 psi.

 - Step 6 Practice Adjusting The Pump Cycle Rate - There are two ways to control the cycle rate.
 The first is by adjusting the needle valves of the Exhaust Regulator Filter.
 The second is by using an air flow control valve on the air line between the pressure regulator and the air cylinder.
-You can use either or a combination of both to adjust the pump cycle per minute rate once the plumbing is installed and liquid is being pumped. - 1.
-Set the air line pressure to 85 to 95 psi. - 2.
-Open the air line to the cylinder.
-The cylinder should begin to cycle raising and lowering the pump diaphragm. - 3.
-Loosen the locking nut of the top exhaust regulator filter and turn the threaded needle valve clockwise.
-The cycle rate should slow.
-Do the same with the lower exhaust regulator filter.
-The cylinder should cycle even slower. - 4.
-Now open both needle valves.
-The cycle rate should increase. - 5.
-Now reset the cycle rate to 60 cycles per minute by adjusting each needle valve till you are getting one down stoke per second and you perceive that the timing on the up stroke and the down stroke is approximately the same.
+You can use either or a combination of both adjustments to set the pump performance you need once the plumbing is installed and liquid is being pumped. - 1.
+Open the air line. - 2.
+Set air line pressure to 90 psi. - 3.
+Using a very small flat head screwdriver start closing (clockwise) the right hand solenoid needle valve.
+The down stroke of the air cylinder should start slowing down. - 4.
+Now close the upper needle valve.
+The up stroke of the air cylinder should start to slow. - 5.
+Now reset the cycle rate to 60 cycles per minute by opening each needle valve till you are getting one down stoke per second and you perceive that the timing on the up stroke and the down stroke is approximately the same.
 Use a watch with a sweep second hand to time the cycle rate. - 6.
-If you are using an air flow control valve, you can now adjust the cycle rate by closing and opening the valve. - Once you start pumping liquid you can use these adjustments to attain the cycle rate that best suits your application.
+Now open and close the air flow control valve if you want to use one and note the change in cylinder speed.

-- Step 7 Install Plumbing - Good pump performance requires plumbing to be installed properly for this pump. - DO NOT INSTALL THE PUMP AND PLUMBING SO AIR WILL BE TRAPPED.
+Step 7 Install Plumbing - Good pump performance requires plumbing to be installed properly for this pump.

+DO NOT INSTALL THE PUMP AND PLUMBING SO AIR WILL BE TRAPPED.

 BECAUSE trapped air can completely restrict the flow, or at the least require more work from the pump resulting in early diaphragm failure.
-Install pump and plumbing so any air introduced into the plumbing will not be trappedbut flow naturally through liquid and out of the system. - SHOULD NOT INSTALL PUMP WITH POSITIVE HEAD ON THE INLET - Under standard operating guidelines the pump should be above the liquid it is being used to transfer.
+Install pump and plumbing so any air introduced into the plumbing will not be trapped but flow naturally through liquid and out of the system.

+SHOULD NOT INSTALL PUMP WITH POSITIVE HEAD ON THE INLET - Under standard operating guidelines the pump should be above the liquid it is being used to transfer.

 BECAUSE of the flow through check valves, stopping the pump will not stop the liquid from flowing.
 Under the force of gravity liquid will pass right through a diaphragm pump.
 Also consider a diaphragm pump can not control a siphon condition.
-They are used many times to start one. - DISCHARGE FITTINGS, PIPE AND HOSE SHOULD ALL BE THE SAME SIZE AND NEVER BE SMALLER THAN THE INLET.
-BECAUSE a smaller discharge line increases work for the pump and increases the possibility of clogging. - USE ONLY LONG RADIUS ELBOWS.
-BECAUSE they reduce back pressure and wear on the pump diaphragm.
+They are used many times to start one.

+DISCHARGE FITTINGS, PIPE AND HOSE SHOULD ALL BE THE SAME SIZE AND NEVER BE SMALLER THAN THE INLET.
+BECAUSE a smaller discharge line increases work for the pump and increases the possibility of clogging.

+USE ONLY LONG RADIUS ELBOWS.
+BECAUSE a they reduce back pressure and wear on the pump diaphragm.
 When pumping liquid with solids they help prevent clogs in the plumbing.

-- INSURE ALL HOSE AND FITTINGS ARE AIR TIGHT. - Because self priming performance depends on air tight suction line.
+INSURE ALL HOSE AND FITTINGS ARE AIR TIGHT.

+Because self priming performance depends on air tight suction line.
 It prevents leaks